 Animated GIFs are a powerful form of media that will likely be around for a long time to come—and clients are wild for them.
 Once you’ve learned how to make a GIF in Photoshop, be sure to put your best creations on your online design portfolio and show off your craziest animations.

-Don’t have an online portfolio?
+Don’t have an online portfolio website?
 You can use a website builder to create one in minutes.
 Make sure to pick an online portfolio that offers designer-friendly features, like cool templates and smart typography, and client proofing galleries, so your customers can review proofs right on your site.
 Here are some other amazing designer websites and animated GIF-filled portfolios to check out for inspiration.

 Now that you know how to make a GIF in Photoshop, it’s time to get animating!